madkins23/go-serial/README.md

 Deserialization of generalized Go interfaces is problematic.
 Deserializing a given type is generally done using reflection, since the type is present and can be used to guide the process.
-An interface may be filled with any number of classes, so the decoder can't know what type to generate to fill the interface.
+An interface may be filled with instances of any type that implements the interface, so the decoder can't know what type to generate to fill the interface.

 ### Manual Solution